alessandro-001/React-Quiz-Application/README.md

 # Quiztopia

-Welcome to the Quiz App, a web application built using React and Vite, designed to offer interactive quizzes on various topics.
+Welcome to Quiztopia!
+This is a personal web app project built using React and Vite, designed to offer interactive quizzes on more than twenty various topics over three levels of diffiulty.
 The app features a user-friendly interface powered by Material UI for styling and CSS3 for additional design elements.
 Axios is used to make API calls to fetch quiz questions and data.

 ## Features
 - Choose quiz categories and difficulty levels.
 - Answer multiple-choice questions with instant feedback.
 - Track your score as you progress through the quiz.